amaroteam/react-credit-cards/README.md

 Here's how you can get started developing locally:

-1. Clone this repo and create a symlink:
+1. Clone this repo and link it to your global `node_modules`:

     $ git clone https://github.com/amarofashion/react-credit-cards.git
     $ cd react-credit-cards
     $ npm install
     $ npm link

-2. Download the demo source from [codesandbox](https://codesandbox.io/s/ovvwzkzry9) and install the dependencies:
+2. Download the demo source from [codesandbox](https://codesandbox.io/s/ovvwzkzry9).
+3. Unzip it to the desired directory.
+4. Install the dependencies

     $ cd react-credit-cards-demo
+    $ npm install
     $ npm link react-credit-cards
-    $ npm install

-3. On the `react-credit-cards` directory, start the watcher:
+5. On the `react-credit-cards` directory, start the watcher:

     $ npm run watch

-4. On the `react-credit-cards-demo` directory, start the demo app:
+6. On the `react-credit-cards-demo` directory, start the demo app:

     $ npm start

-Done!
-Your local changes should be automatically reflected on the demo.
+7. 🎉 Done!
+The demo app will be running on: `http://localhost:3000/`.
+Your local changes should be automatically reflected there.

 Check [npm-link](https://docs.npmjs.com/cli/link.html) for detailed instructions.